 - Information to parents and care givers about our commitment and approach to safeguarding children and young people.
-This includes as a minimum, reference to our: - Safeguarding Children and Young People Policy - Child Safety Code of Conduct - Reporting Policy - Child-friendly versions of our Safeguarding Children and Young People Policy that reflect the age, developmental stage, diversity and abilities of the children and young people to whom we deliver services.
-These include information to ensure children and young people are aware that they have a right to: - o feel safe at all times, when they are participating in our services - tell a particular person within our organisation about any situation in which they do not feel safe - o be taken seriously if they disclose a situation in which they do or did not feel safe. - Child-friendly information for children about their rights, the behaviours they can expect of personnel, and the behaviours our organisation expects of them.
+This includes as a minimum, reference to our: - Child Safety and Wellbeing Policy - Child Safety Code of Conduct - PROTECT: Identifying and Responding to Abuse Reporting Obligations Policy - Child-friendly versions of our Child Safety and Wellbeing Policy that reflect the age, developmental stage, diversity and abilities of the children and young people to whom we deliver services.
+These include information to ensure children and young people are aware that they have a right to: - o feel safe at all times, when they are participating in our services - tell a particular person within our organisation about any situation in which they do not feel safe - be taken seriously if they disclose a situation in which they do or did not feel safe. - Child-friendly information for children about their rights, the behaviours they can expect of personnel, and the behaviours our organisation expects of them.
 The information reflects the age, developmental stage, diversity and abilities of the children and young people to whom we deliver services.